gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 When initiator and responder have agreed on a DTLS Chunk protected association by means of handshaking INIT/INIT-ACK the SCTP association establishment continues until it has reached the ESTABLISHED state.
-However, before the SCTP assocation is protected by the DTLS 1.3 Chunk some additional states needs to be passed.
-First the DTLS Chunk needs be initializied in the PROTECTION INTILIZATION state.
+However, before the SCTP association is protected by the DTLS 1.3 Chunk some additional states needs to be passed.
+First the DTLS Chunk needs be initialized in the PROTECTION INTILIZATION state.
 This MAY be accomplished by the procedure defined in
 {{I-D.westerlund-tsvwg-sctp-DTLS-handshake}}.
 When that has been accomplished one enters the VALIDATION state where one validates the